bunq/postman/README.md

    not use any of Postman's cloud features.
 3. Click `Import` button in top left and drag all the files from the project there
 4. In top right corner select your environment (sandbox or production).
 5. If you selected sandbox, run `Create a sandbox user` request.
-It will automatically save you API key to the environment.
+It will automatically save your API key to the environment.
 6. If you selected production, edit the environment using the "eye" icon.
 Set "current value" of `api_key` to your API key.